Compensation Committee of the Board of Directors Charter

 The Compensation Committee shall be composed of three or more directors.
 The members of the Committee shall meet the independence requirements of the New York Stock Exchange, Section 10C(a) of the Exchange Act and the rules and regulations of the Securities and Exchange Commission.
-All Committee members must also qualify as “outside” directors as defined in Section 162(m) of the Internal Revenue Code and as “non-employee” directors as defined in Rule 16b-3 promulgated under the Exchange Act.
-The Nominating, Governance & Management Development Committee of the Board of Directors shall recommend to the Board the directors to be elected to this Committee, including designating one to serve as Chairman.
+All Committee members must also qualify as “outside” directors (as defined in Section 162(m) of the Internal Revenue Code as in effect immediately prior to the provision’s amendment pursuant to the United States Tax Cuts and Jobs Act of 2017) and as “non-employee” directors (as defined in Rule 16b-3 promulgated under the Exchange Act).
+The Nominating, Governance & Management Development Committee of the Board of Directors shall recommend to the Board the directors to be elected to this Committee, including designating one to serve as Chair.

 The Committee may form and delegate authority to subcommittees when appropriate.